Consolashodonou/Prediction_with_Logistic_Regression/README.md

 *Data Analyst & MSc Student in Biostatistics (LABEF/UAC, Benin)*

 ✨ *This project highlights how logistic regression can be applied in health research for disease risk prediction.*

-Would you like me to also include a **"Results & Key Insights"** section with formatted plots and metrics directly summarized from your notebook, so the README stands on its own even without running the notebook?